Under 45V, when does cheap electricity still produce expensive hydrogen?

 Visuals included (checklist)

-- Parity threshold map with decision contours (Figure 1)
+- Parity map comparison (Figure 1)

 - LCOH risk surface (Figure 1B)